eficode-academy/git-katas/submodules/README.md

 1. Run `. setup.sh` (or `.\setup.ps1` in PowerShell)

+> NOTE: If running setup.sh on windows, you can run into problems by sourcing the setup script.
+Instead, run `./setup.sh`, and the folders would be created correctly.

 ## Task

 After running `. setup.sh` or `. ./setup.sh`, you'll be left with two repositories inside the `exercises` folder.

 * A `product` repository
 * A `component` repository.

 Go to the `product` repository.